oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ![region](https://user-images.githubusercontent.com/126691160/222606382-9a1256f6-e28c-4a56-abf7-5680212fa176.png)

 Now enter the SSID (service set identifier) of your home internet.
-The SSID being your network name, for example `xfinitywifi'.
+The SSID being your network name, for example `xfinitywifi`.
 MAKE SURE TO INPUT THE CORRECT WIFI SSID AND PASSWORD, AS ENTERING EVEN ONE INCORRENT CHARACTER WILL IMPACT YOUR ABILITY TO SSH INTO YOUR Pi.
+Select `OK`.

 ![set-wifi](https://user-images.githubusercontent.com/126691160/222606572-86336899-d8a6-47a1-8478-0b96124503d8.png)